 - 1. Explain the biomechanics, structure, and function of soft tissue and body systems. - 2.
 Relate the integration of body systems to support athletic performance. - 3.
-Recognize, assess, and evaluate sports-related injuries. - 4.
-Perform advanced therapeutic techniques including deep tissue, shiatsu, sports, and positional release. - 5.
-Practice skills in a professional and ethical way as part of the sports medicine team. - 6.
-Collaborate with healthcare professionals to create a treatment plan for athletes. - 7.
-Describe the physiological effects of massage on the human body and how it can enhance athletic performance. - 8.
-Conduct a variety of orthopedic assessment procedures in order to determine specific sports injuries. - 9.
-Use theoretical evidence to justify the techniques they use. - 10.
-Record SOAP notes and intake forms to relay information to other healthcare professionals. - 11.
-Interpret and integrate SOAP notes into treatment planning. - 12.
+Effectively communicate with clients/patients/athlete. - 4.
+Recognize, assess, and evaluate sports-related injuries. - 5.
+Perform advanced therapeutic techniques including deep tissue, shiatsu, sports, and positional release. - 6.
+Practice skills in a professional and ethical way as part of the sports medicine team. - 7.
+Collaborate with healthcare professionals to create a treatment plan for athletes. - 8.
+Describe the physiological effects of massage on the human body and how it can enhance athletic performance. - 9.
+Conduct a variety of orthopedic assessment procedures in order to determine specific sports injuries.

+- 10. Use theoretical evidence to justify the techniques they use. - 11.
+Record SOAP notes and intake forms to relay information to other healthcare professionals. - 12.
+Interpret and integrate SOAP notes into treatment planning. - 13.
 Provide services to the athletic community.